ericserka/hiit-builder/README.md

 # HIIT Builder

-An app that sets up your HIIT workout.
+An app that sets up your treadmill HIIT workout.
 Just tell it the distance you want to cover in a given amount of time.

-Supports treadmill or elliptical workouts.